joeferner/node-java/README.md

 __Arguments__

  * className - The name of the class to call the method on.
 For subclasses seperate using a '$' (eg. com.nearinfinty.MyClass$SubClass)
  * methodName - The name of the method to call.
+The method name can include the full signature (see [Getting the full method signature](#getFullMethodSignature)).
  * callback(err, item) - Callback to be called when the class is created.

 __Example__